MicrosoftLearning/MB-220-Dynamics365forMarketing/Instructions/Labs/Lab_4_1_Workwithsegments.md

 1. In exercise one, you will create a segment for all competitors from Humongous Insurance.

-2. In exercise two, you will create a segment for all active business contacts and exclude competitor contacts.
+2. In exercise two, you will create a segment for all active business contacts.

 3. In exercise three, you will create your own contact record to be able to participate in the journey.